gleidsonmt/DashboardFx/README.md

 I have a great workstation here, then I've using a gradle 7.2 and Java and JavaFx +17 on Windows.
 (I really want to test in other systems in future).

 # 🚀 Installing
+I really recommend to use japackage to create your jar and the .exe. <br>
+!🗒️Note ** The generate you .exe you need the wix tool, you can get the url if you using intellij or from here  https://wixtoolset.org 🥸***
 ...
 # ☕ Using Dashboard
 ...